Landsknecht hat with cuts on brim Base price inludes: -wool fabric - 3 colors of fabric

 Chaperon was the most popular medieval headwear in the XV century.
 Primarily, there was a hood with pelerine, which had fastening from the front.
 But in time, it had been transformed to some model of turban, decorated with festoons of different shape.
 Chaperons came into fashion in Burgundia in the early XV century and soon after it embraced all Medieval Europe.
-Base price of medieval chaperon is made of cotton of different colour with lining of cotton.
-Linen chaperon will have linen lining, as well as woolen one.
-Also base price includes simple chaperon without festoons.
-If you wish to decorate your headwear with oak leaves, as on the photos, for example, or with festoons of anoth...
+Base price includes simple chaperon without festoons.
+If you wish to decorate your headwear with oak leaves, as on the photos and video, you can choose its option, also you can add another decoration – hand-sewn edge.
+But if you want festoons of another form, please choose it in the options – “your ind...

 Torse - medieval heraldry headband Starting its way as entirely practical elements, after a while, torse and mantling became a symbol or true knighthood and must-have of knight emblem.
 In the beginning was a torse… No, not like this… Firstly, in time of the first Crusade, crusaders were boiling in their mails and crusader helmets alive and saw agal on the heads of Bedouins.
 This thick fabric roller, stuffed with crude wool, twisted and tied in a ring, was pressing keffiyeh to bedouin’s head, preventing sunstrokes and cushioning an impact of sabers.
 By admiring the smarts of the Saracens, knights shamelessly borrowed design of agal, slightly changed it and called a tors...